 If you have ever been told, “you look happier” or have been told how you have changed for the better; you will understand how good it is to hear those words.
 Becoming a happier person has changed me for the better.
-I have bad days just like everybody else.
-But when I look back to the kind of person I was growing up or even the girl I was two years ago, have I changed?
-Most definitely, but for the better…
+I have bad days just like everybody else but in comparison to the girl I was two years ago, have I changed?
+Most definitely.
+But for the better.

 “A pessimist sees the difficulty in every opportunity.
 An optimist sees the opportunity in every difficulty”